Walk Gradings

 Ascent

-This route explores Loch Stroan, the mature conifer forests overlooking Loch Ken, and finishes in the attractive village of New Galloway.
+** SORRY - THIS WALK IS FULLY BOOKED** This route explores Loch Stroan, and then the mature conifer forests overlooking Loch Ken, but with some lovely views along the way before finishing in the attractive village of New Galloway.

 Distance